mmettler21/political_analysis/README.md

 # Sentiment analysis

 The sentiment analysis between the two journals has been done thanks to two libraries: NLTK and text2emotion.
 For the first one the function “SentimentIntensityAnalyzer” has been use, it helps determined if the sentiments of a text are positive or negative.
-On the other hand, text2emotion capture the intensity of these 5 emotions: fear, happiness, anger, surprise and sadness.
+On the other hand, text2emotion capture the intensity of these 5 emotions: fear, happiness, anger, surprise and sadness. <br>
 The dataset has been analysed in two forms: all the quotes by the NY times and Foxnews year by year, and the quotes from these two journals on certain subjects.

 ## Year by year analysis:

+This analysis showed some consistency as each year (except for 2015), the quotes from Foxnews were more negative than the one from the NYtimes (for instance, in 2016, we got a p-value of 1.753e-125 ) as showed by the bar plot below. <br>

 <body>
 <center>
-<h3> Comparison of negative sentiments between Foxnews and the NY times year by year with NLTK </h3>
+   <h3> Comparison of <b> negative average sentiments score </b> between Foxnews and the NY times year by year with NLTK </h3>
    <div id="includedContent1"></div>
    </center>
 </body>